KaneCohen/tokenfield/README.md

 # Tokenfield

 Input field with tagging/token/chip capabilities written in raw JavaScript.
-Tokens in OS X or Chips in Adnroid - small UI elements which are inserted into
+Tokens in OS X or Chips in Android -
-various inpt fields that often combine with autocomplete functionality.
+small UI elements which are inserted into various inpt fields that often combine with autocomplete functionality.

 Tokens allow designers to display extra information about input.
-For example,
-in email applications when typing an email address of the recipient, input field
+For example, in email applications when typing an
-could display fill name of the owner of a given email and a picture.
+email address of the recipient, input field could display full name of the owner of a given email and a his/her picture.

-This Tokenfield implementation is written in raw JavaScript without any extra
-dependencies like jQuery.
+This Tokenfield implementation is written in raw JavaScript without any extra dependencies like jQuery.

 ## Examples